 In 2019 two divisions were established, Inspection Division and Monitoring and Supervision Division.
 In 2020 number of labour inspectors increased to 60.
 The Labour inspection budget doubled in 2020 and GoG adopted a Decree (January 16, 2020; N82) to further increase the number of labour inspectors to 100.
 The Ministry of IDPs, Labour Health and Social Affairs has started the recruitment process.
-(In order to effectively enforce the OSH law across all sectors, 80 labour inspectors would be needed based on the ILO standard, 1 labour inspector per 20,000 workers in transition economies).
+(In order to effectively enforce the OSH law across all sectors, at least 100 labour inspectors would be needed based on the ILO standard, 1 labour inspector per 20,000 workers in transition economies).
 Labour inspectors are being constantly trained and retrained (including topics related to trafficking, forced labour/labour exploitation, etc.) while the institution is being gradually developed.
 International certificates in OSH have been granted to the inspectors.
 Besides the capacity building activities for the labour officials, a lot of technical assistance has been provided.
 Department was equipped with body cameras, tablets, computers, work uniforms, special boots, helmets, etc. With the support of GIZ’s PSD TVET program the Ministry developed and presented the mobile app “Construction Safety”.
-Work on Labour Inspection Management System (LIMS) , which is supported by the International Labour Organization, is in the process.
+Work on Labour Inspection Management System (LIMS, which is the Electronic management system of Labour inspection Business process) , which is supported by the International Labour Organization, is in the process.
 In order to facilitate the inspection process, Labour Inspectorate is working on development of internal procedural mechanism.
 To this end, a number of decrees are being developed.

 Forced labour, including, child labour is being monitored by the Labour Conditions Inspecting Department since 2016, labour officials are authorized to inspect labour conditions (unannounced) with the aim to identify and respond the violation/possible cases of forced labour/labour exploitation.
 Labour Conditions Inspecting Department is authorized to inspect the labour conditions with the aim to identify and respond the violations.
 It means that the labour inspectors have ability and power to ensure the proactive supervision mandatorily and not voluntarily.
 This contributes to effective planning and implementation of measures for prevention of forced labour and labour exploitation, as well as the promoting the identification and increasing the efficiency of combating the human trafficking.
 State supervision, along with other issues, covers inspection of companies in terms of revealing and preventing probable facts/cases of child labour/forced labour.
 Fortunately, no cases of child labour have been revealed so far.

 Currently, work is underway on legislative package, which includes Georgian Labour Code and Law on Labour Inspection.
 Draft Law of Georgia on “Labour Inspection” aims to establish an independent enforcement body and define basic principles, authority and power of inspection, rights and obligations, and ensure effective implementation of labour norms.
 Pursuant to the draft Law on Labour Inspection the labour inspection service in Georgia will be an independent legal entity of public law under the Ministry of Internally Displaced Persons from the Occupied Territories, Labour, Health and Social Affairs of Georgia.
 The ultimate goal of establishment of the Labour Inspectorate is to ensure effective implementation of labour legislation, in particular, protection, enforcement and improvement of labour rights.
-The mandate of the labour inspectorate applies to and will be ensuring oversight of all labour rights determined by the Labour Code, Law on Public Service, including, forced labour and labour exploitation, execution of the agreements reached through labour mediation and of course OSH norms as determined by the Organic Law of Georgia on Occupational Safety.
+The mandate of the labour inspectorate applies to and will be ensuring oversight of all labour rights determined by the Labour Code, Law on Public Service, including, forced labour and labour exploitation and of course OSH norms as determined by the Organic Law of Georgia on Occupational Safety.

 In addition to the oversight, the Labour Inspectorate will consult employers and employees on issues related to labour legislation, analyze revealed violations, and elaborate/develop proposals on improvement and perfection of the labour legislation, conduct awareness raising activities.